internet-of-plants/iop-hal/README.md

 # iop-hal - IoP's Hardware Abstraction Layer

-A C++17 framework that provides transparent/unified access to different hardwares, without exposing their inner workings.
+A moden C++17, low level, framework that provides transparent/unified access to different hardwares, without exposing their inner workings.

 If you want a higher level framework, safer, but more opinionated, check: https://github.com/internet-of-plants/iop